autocontracts/permissioned-blocks/whitepaper.md

 ## The Statechain

+The statechain has a linked list structure where each state block references the previous state block's IPFS address.
+IPFS blocks are content addressed, which means that the IPFS address is a hash of the block's content.
+Therefore the statechain has the same feature of a blockchain, if the content of any statechain block were to change then the hash of the head address would also change.
+This means, the smart contract only needs to store the IPFS address of the last state change without needing to store the entire set of data.
+There is full confidence that following all the referenced IPFS addresses from the in the linked list will resolve the complete statechain.

 <p align="center">
 <img src="/images/statechain.png">
 <br>
 <b>The Statechain</b> - A linked list of IPFS Hash Addresses.
-The head address is referenced by the Smart Contract
+The head address is referenced by the smart contract
 </p>

 ## Privacy of the Statechain